- Opinions

 - A rewritten brief that functions as a decision document

-- RealityCheck isn’t about slowing momentum.
-It is about ensuring you aren’t moving quickly in the wrong direction.
+RealityCheck isn’t about slowing momentum.
+It’s about making sure you aren’t moving quickly in the wrong direction.

-This is the freedom of a tight brief – when leadership aligns, creativity becomes easier to approve, easier to defend, and far more likely to reach the market.
+This is the value of a clear brief.
+When leadership aligns, creativity becomes easier to approve, easier to defend, and far more likely to reach the market.

 About to run a pitch?

-If you’re a CCO, CMO or Marketing Director with a brand challenge on your desk, you don’t need more options.
+If you’re a CMO, CCO or Marketing Director with a brand challenge on your desk, you don’t need more options.
 You need confidence.

 - Confidence that the investment will translate into commercial impact.